Galapagos Island Floreana, also known as Charles or Santa Maria Island, is the southeasternmost island in the archipelago.

 - Wildlife Highlights: Boobies, Galapagos penguins, sea lions, flamingos, sea turtles, Galapagos sharks, hammerhead sharks, stingrays, tree finches

-- Activity Highlights: Hiking, birdwatching, snorkelling, scuba diving, unique mailing service
+- Activity Highlights: Hiking, birdwatching, snorkeling, scuba diving, unique mailing service

 - Conditions: Easy beach landing, ground level walks.